jamphan/uwa-mwc-5/README.md

 # Usage

-Because this is a package, to run this locally, you will either need to install the pacakge through pip or run from the top-level directory.
+Because this is a package, to run this locally, you will either need to install the pacakge through pip or run from the top-level directory (see [minimal python package structure](https://python-packaging.readthedocs.io/en/latest/minimal.html)).

 ## Top-level directory